 A pilot study and subsequent randomised control trial, completed in 2018, showed the program improves parents’ emotion coaching, improves children’s emotional functioning and also reduces the stress cortisol levels of toddlers (measured using hair samples at 15 months follow up).

-On the basis of these findings, resources for a new TOTS professional training workshop will be developed for anticipated release late 2020/early 2021.
+On the basis of these findings, resources for a new TOTS professional training workshop will be developed for anticipated release mid 2023.

 A Whole School Approach using Tuning in to Teens